 This new show is based on the 2010 memoir of the same name written by Bruce Feiler, a New York Times bestselling author, which has already inspired families around the world to make their very own council of dads – and moms.

-Picked up to series in May 2019 after its initial pilot order in January, Council of Dads will join NBC’s lineup in March of 2020 and will inherit This Is Us’ Tuesday evening time slot after This Is Us concludes its fourth season.
+Picked up to series in May 2019 after its initial pilot order in January, Council of Dads will join NBC’s lineup in March of 2020 and will inherit This Is Us’ Tuesday evening time slot after This Is Us concludes its fourth season on March 24th.

 Who’s in charge?

 Council of Dads was created and Joan Rater and Tony Phelan, the creators of Doubt, who also put their minds together to pen the pilot episode.
 They’ll serve as executive producers alongside Jerry Bruckheimer and Jonathan Littman (both from the CSI franchise).
 As well as KristieAnne Reid (Lucifer).

 James Strong (Broadchurch) directed the pilot.
 While the production companies involved are Jerry Bruckheimer Television, Midwest Livestock Productions, and Universal Television.

 Scott Perry, the father of four beautiful children, finds his life turned upside down when he’s unexpectedly diagnosed with cancer.